 Online anywhere in the world!

-This retreat will hopefully be offered In-person or Online (to be confirmed)
+This retreat will be offered In-person or Online (Hybrid)

 Price Online: 290€,